Acceptance and Intolerance

-People will use open, accessible language and terms, and avoid excluding others from understanding or deliberately obfuscating what they’re saying to hide their meaning.
-People will try to use clear, uncomplicated language and avoid any acronyms or in-jokes, especially of a sexual nature.
+Staff and clients are expected to use open and accessible language and will avoid excluding others from understanding or deliberately obfuscating what they’re saying to hide their meaning.
+Every person is expected to try to use clear, uncomplicated language and avoid any acronyms or in-jokes, especially of a sexual nature.

-People will be aware that it is difficult for those belonging to marginalized or minority groups to participate in certain discussions.
-People will not talk over others and will try to gauge whether it is appropriate for them to speak on certain topics.
+All patrons and staff will be aware that certain discussion topics are not accessible for everyone.
+Additionally, the studio will not tolerate any person to talk over others and every person is encouraged to try to gauge whether it is appropriate for them to speak on certain topics.